-Intrawest entered the New England ski industry in 1994 when it purchased Stratton Mountain from Victoria USA, Inc. Within the new few seasons, four high speed detachable six person chairlifts were installed.
+Intrawest entered the United States and New England ski industry in 1994 when it purchased Stratton Mountain from Victoria USA, Inc. Within the first few seasons of ownership, four high speed detachable six person chairlifts were installed.

 On October 26, 2006, Fortress Investment Group LLC purchased Intrawest for $2.8 billion, with Joe Houssian's retirement as CEO coming one week later.
 Fortress then went public in February of 2007.

 On March 1, 2007, American Skiing Company sold Steamboat to Intrawest for $265 million.

 Dealing with financial issues, Intrawest began unloading properties in late 2009.
-Copper Mountain was sold November 2009, followed by Mountain Creek in May 2010, and some of its non ski area assets.
+Copper Mountain was sold in December 2009, followed by Panorama in early 2010, Mountain Creek in May 2010, and some of its non ski area assets.
 Also around this time, Intrawest missed loan payments on its Whistler Blackcomb holdings, forcing the sale of the majority of the ski resort via a public stock offering in late 2010.
 Intrawest eventually sold its remaining 24% share of Whistler Blackcomb holdings to KSL in late 2012.

-On November 12, 2013, it was announced that Intrawest had filed for an estimated $100 million initial public offering.
+On November 12, 2013, word emerged that Intrawest had filed for an estimated $100 million initial public offering.
 Trading New York Stock Exchange under the ticker symbol SNOW, 3.125 million shares were sold by Intrawest for $12.00 per share on February 5, 2014.
 Fortress sold 14.844 million shares, retaining the proceeds.

 Intrawest Resources on NewEnglandSkiHistory.com: